Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231128-testing-datasets/lesson.md

 ```

 Let's try it:

 ```
 histogram('/usr/share/dict/propernames', '/tmp/propernames.png')
 ```

 <img src="fig/propernames.png" alt="Character frequency in /usr/share/dict/propernames" width="50%"/>

 To compare generated images to ground truth, we can use checksums as before, or we can visually compare them.
-For this, we'll use a Python image processing library which would require installation with `mamba install pillow`.
+For this, we'll use a Python image processing library.

 ```python
 from PIL import Image, ImageChops